Covid-19 Student Guidelines

 - Targeted and increased cleaning of all communal areas in College is being conducted and cleaning materials are available for those who live off-site.

-- Social distancing measures are in place in certain areas of College – please adhere to them.
+- Social distancing measures are in place – please adhere to them.

 - Hand cleaning facilities are widely available.